minio/docs/source/glossary.rst

      A rule that prevents removal or deletion of an object until an authorized agent removes the rule or it expires.

    monitoring
-     The act of reviewing the status, activity, and availility of a MinIO cluster, deployment, tenant, or server.
+     The act of reviewing the status, activity, and availability of a MinIO cluster, deployment, tenant, or server.
      MinIO provides the following tools:

      - `Prometheus <https://prometheus.io/>`__ compatible metrics and alerts